-Equity Contributions:
+■ Equity Contributions

-In the base case model, an equity contribution from those entities that directly benefit from a new downtown sports/entertainment complex has been assumed at 30% of the capital costs of the facility (or \$135 million).
+In our financial model, an equity contribution from those entities that directly benefit from a new downtown sports/entertainment facility has been assumed at 30 percent of the capital costs of the facility (or \$135 million).
 This would appear to be a reasonable minimum target given that the new owner of the Oilers has committed to provide \$100 million in equity.

 Again, it is assumed that any increase in the final costs of the facility would result in a proportional increase in the expected equity contribution.
+It is, for example, possible to achieve additional private equity contributions through naming rights or pre-selling of corporate suites.

-• Community Revitalization Levies (CRL)
+■ Community Revitalization Levy (CRL)

 There is precedent in Alberta for the use of a CRL for enabling projects such as this.
-A CRL allows a municipality to raise funds against future increases in land value.
-Under a CRL, a municipality could leverage all, or a portion of the future tax increases generated by a new development to service debt costs on projects within a CLR zone.
-The applicability of a CRL to this specific project should be further analyzed and considered as part of a financial pro forma by proponents.
+A CRL allows a municipality to raise funds against future increases in the tax base.
+Under a CRL, a municipality could leverage all, or a portion of, the future tax increases generated by a new development to service debt costs on projects within a CRL zone.
+The applicability of a CRL to this specific project should be further analyzed and considered as part of a financial proforma by proponents.